Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in a single compartment

-We will without loss of generality assume, as before, that $\gamma=0$, and that our choice of $N$ is such that $\varepsilon=1$ in \eqref{eq:two-scale}, so the relative change of fast species happens at rate $\mathcal O(N)$ and the relative change of slow species happens at rate $\mathcal O(1)$.
+Without loss of generality, we assume that $\gamma=0$, and that our choice of $N$ is such that $\varepsilon=1$ in \eqref{eq:two-scale}, so the relative change of fast species happens at rate $\mathcal O(N)$ and the relative change of slow species happens at rate $\mathcal O(1)$.